John E. Williams Papers

 Biographical/Historical Note

-John Williams would later go on to receive his Bachelor of Music degree in Organ from Oberlin College Conservatory of Music in January of 1950.
-He received a Master of Music degree in Organ from the University of Michigan, School of Music in January of 1951.
-Williams became a Fulbright Scholar to the Royal School of Church Music in Croydon, England in 1954-1955.
+Williams would later go on to receive his Bachelor of Music degree in Organ from Oberlin College Conservatory of Music in 1950.
+He received a Master of Music degree in Organ from the University of Michigan in 1951.
+Williams became a Fulbright Scholar to the Royal School of Church Music in 1954-1955.
 He also attended school in Germany and the University of Glasgow.
-John Williams was once considered the authority on Organ Music since 1950 by Scottish composers.
-After schooling, Williams moved to Red Springs, North Carolina, where he was an instructor of music at Flora MacDonald College.
-In 1961, he moved to St. Andrews Presbyterian College in Laurinburg, North Carolina and taught music until 1978.
-Since 1978 and until his death in 1998, John Williams had been the organist for the Laurinburg Presbyterian Church.
+After schooling, Williams moved to North Carolina where he was an instructor of music at Flora MacDonald College and St. Andrews Presbyterian College.
+Williams also served as the organist for the Laurinburg Presbyterian Church.
+Williams passed away on February 27, 1998, and is buried in Maryville, Tennessee.

 Previous Citation